jacnugent/atsc5040-fair/README.md

 # atsc5040-fair
-Demonstration of how to run the FaIR simple energy balance model (https://docs.fairmodel.net/en/latest/index.html) for ATSC 5040 at the University of Wyoming.
+Demonstration of how to run the FaIR simple energy balance model (https://docs.fairmodel.net/en/latest/index.html) for ATSC 5040 at the University of Wyoming, Fall 2025.

 ## Setup Steps